osmud/osmud/README.md

 ### 1. Build OpenWRT

-For building OpenWRT have a look at [this file](https://github.com/osmud/osmud/BuildAndInstall-OpenWRT.md#Create-Docker-OpenWRT-build-image).
+For building OpenWRT have a look at the building instruction stored in `BuildAndInstall-OpenWRT.md`.

 ### 2. Build osMUD-dnsmasq in OpenWRT

 **Note**: Skip osmud-dnsmasq instructions until we have made the change for dnsmasq to read the DHCP MUD header option.

-To build the integration among osMUD and dnsmasq follow the instruction in [this other file](https://github.com/osmud/osmud/BuildAndInstall-dnsmasq.md#Build-osMUD-dnsmasq-in-OpenWRT)
+To build the integration among osMUD and dnsmasq follow the building instruction stored in  `BuildAndInstall-dnsmasq.md`.

 ### 3. Build osmud for OpenWRT